Let's talk fiber and the importance of getting enough of it in your diet!

 Instructions

-- In a small jar or container, combine the oats,milk, chia seeds and spice and stir.
+- In a small jar or container, combine the oats, milk, chia seeds, spice, and stir.
 Cover and refrigerate overnight.

 - Serve chilled or warm gently on the stove.
 Add toppings as desired and serve.